silasfmartins/silasfmartins/README.md

 # Silas Martins

-- 🎓 Studying Javascript, ReactJs, Typescript and NestJs.
+- 🎓 Studying Javascript, ReactJs, Typescript, Node.Js NestJs and SQL.
 - 🖥 I am a student at the Federal Institute of São Paulo Campus Pirituba.
 - 📚 I have a foundation in HTML, CSS, JavaScript, React and TypeScript.